hainesgreg/100-days-of-code/log.md

 ### Day 2: Weds 23rd, Nov 2022

-**Today's Progress**: Continued on with conditionals today, nested and multiple if statements.
+**What I Covered Today**: Continued on with conditionals today, nested and multiple if statements.

 **Thoughts**: Was difficult to understand to begin with but got my head around it eventually.
 Still a bit more on conditionals to do tomorrow, where we take a look at logical operators(AND / OR / NOT).